sandstorm-io/sandstorm/docs/administering/for-work.md

 ### Defining an organization, and its impact on permissions

-Most Sandstorm for Work features depend on a server administrator specifying the group of users that are part of a company or organization.
-We call this **organization management.** You can automatically apply some settings to all members of your organization.
-These features can be configured via `/admin/organization` within your Sandstorm server.
+Many features of Sandstorm for Work  depend on a server administrator specifying the group of users that will be working together using Sandstorm.
+We call this **organization management.** You can enable and disable organization-related features via the `/admin/organization` settings area.

-To apply settings to all users within an organization, you must configure a login provider so that it knows which people are part of the organization.
+To apply settings to all users within an organization, you must configure at least one login provider so that it knows which people are part of the organization.
 Users within the organization will automatically be able to log in, install apps, and create grains.
-This feature can be enabled or disabled per login provider.

 To enable this feature: